 Step 4: Find ingredients suppliers

-When will you have determined the production model for your food business, the next step is to find ingredients suppliers that can provide the raw materials you need to create your products.
 There are several options to choose from, including grocery stores, local suppliers, and warehouses.
 Each option has its own advantages and disadvantages, and it’s important to consider which one is the best fit for your business.

-“Let’s face it: if you and I have the same capabilities, the same energy, the same staff, if the only thing that’s different between you and me is the products we can get, and I can get a better product than you, I’m going to be a better chef.”
+“Let’s face it: if you and I have the same capabilities, the same energy, the same staff, if the only thing that’s different between you and me is the products we can get, and I can get a better product than you, I’m going to be a better chef.” – Thomas Keller, Chef.

 Grocery store

 Buying ingredients from a grocery store can be a convenient option for small businesses or home-based entrepreneurs, as it allows for easy access to a wide variety of products.
-However, it can also be more expensive than other options, and may not offer the same level of quality or consistency as a specialized supplier.
+However, it can also be more expensive than other options and may not offer the same level of quality or consistency as a specialized supplier.

 Local supplier